 All babies cry of course, but a small percentage go beyond this to be extremely upset and unsettled, all the time.
-While this challenging phase does usually pass, parents of excessively unhappy bubs are now being warned that it could actually be a sign of future issues to come.
+While this challenging phase does usually pass, parents of excessively unhappy bubs are now being warned that it could be a sign of future issues to come.

 According to Dr Fallon Cook, lead researcher on the project, it’s the first evidence that for some children mental health difficulties can develop as early as infancy, with previous beliefs being they commenced in childhood or adolescence.